Ethan4thewin/NLP-policy/README.md

 3. Run app.py.
 It will start a web server that listens on a specified port (usually port 5000 by default).
 4. Connect to localhost:*insert specified port* (by default, it will be localhost:5000)

+### Configurations
+The app.py classification model is currently SVM model in the .pkl file from the current five models pool: Decision Tree, Random Forest, SVM, Logistic Regression, and CNN.
+The classification model can be changed by running the [Jupyter Notebook](final_code_copy.ipynb) and change the function _classify_policy(policy_text)_ by uncomment the desired model.
+Then, you can rerun the notebook and the app.py to reflect the changes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>